nmwsharp/polyscope-docs/source/structures/point_cloud/vector_quantities.md

     - `vectors` is the array of vectors at points.
 The type should be [adaptable](/data_adaptors) to a 3-vector array of `float`s.
 The length should be the number of points in the point cloud.
     - `vectorType` indicates how to interpret vector data.
 The default setting is as a freely-scaled value, which will be automatically scaled to be visible.
 Passing `VectorType::AMBIENT` ensures vectors have the proper world-space length.

+    Note: the inner vector type of the input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.
+If you want to add 2D vectors (usually to a 2D point cloud), `addVectorQuantity2D` exists with the same signature.
+See [2D data](/features/2D_data).